 Serve content in the media form that your personas use

 Find out how your personas like to receive their content and give it to them in that format.
 If they’re always on YouTube, then create videos.
 If they love e-books and white papers, then create that type of content.

 Follow the steps above and you’ll find that using personas can help your content marketing be more relevant, targeted and timely, thus helping you generate more leads.

-Posted by BBN Singapore on 19th Jan 2016
+Posted by Annette Fernandes on 19th Jan 2016